How to schedule WhatsApp messages on Android and iPhone

 - Once done, the main screen of the app will show up.
 On this screen, tap the + icon in the bottom right.

-- On the screen that follows, select the message recipient, enter the message in the empty box, and select the desired time at which you want the message to be sent
+- On the following screen, select the message recipient, enter the message in the empty box, and select the desired time you want the message to be sent.

 - You can even use the pre-written templates and attach photos to your scheduled message.

-- Once everything looks as required, tap the tick icon on the top right corner.
+- Once everything looks as required, tap the tick icon in the top right corner.

-That's it, the message has now been scheduled.
-In some cases, the SKEDit app will ask you to remove the lock screen password or change it to 'swipe'.
+That's it!
+The message has now been scheduled.
+In some cases, the SKEDit app will ask you to remove the lock screen password or change it to just 'swipe.'
 This is because Android doesn't allow the apps to execute an action in the background if PIN, Pattern, or Password is set on the lock screen.

 In case the app prompts you to switch the lock screen password, it can be handled in two ways.
-One of the ways is that you temporarily change the lock screen password to swipe.
-In such a case, the app will automatically be triggered and the message will be automatically sent at the desired time without your input.
-The second method is in which you tap "Ignore" when the message to change the lock screen shows up.
-However, in this case, the app will ask you to unlock the phone once at the desired time.
-Once you unlock your phone, the message will automatically be sent.
+The first way is to change the lock screen password to swipe temporarily.
+In this case, the app will be triggered automatically, and the message will be sent at the scheduled time without your input.
+The second method is to tap "Ignore" when asked to change the lock screen.
+However, in this scenario, the app will require you to unlock your phone once at the scheduled time.
+Once you unlock your phone, the message will be sent automatically.

 Bonus: How to schedule messages using WhatsApp Web

 In addition to Android and iPhone, you can also schedule messages using the WhatsApp Web client.
 This option certainly comes in handy now that WhatsApp supports the multi-device feature.
-Follow the steps mentioned below to schedule WhatsApp messages using the Chrome client:
+Follow the steps mentioned below to schedule WhatsApp messages using Google Chrome:

-- For this method to work, you need to use WhatsApp web via Google Chrome or any other Chromium-based browser on your desktop.
+- For this method to work, you need to use WhatsApp web via Google Chrome or any other Chromium-based web browser, such as Brave or Microsoft Edge, on your desktop.
 Click here to install Google Chrome on your desktop if you haven't already.

 - Once installed, head over to this website to install the Blueticks Google Chrome extension.
 Installing this extension is necessary for scheduling messages via WhatsApp web client.

-- Once installed open WhatsApp web on your Chrome-based browser.
+- Once installed, open WhatsApp web on your Chrome-based browser.

-- Now, open the chat of the person to whom you want to send the message.
+- Now, open the chat of the person you want to send the message to.

 - Next, tap the clock-like icon next to WhatsApp's microphone button.
 This will open up a dialog box.

-- In this dialog box, select the time and date at which you want the message to be sent.
+- In this dialog box, select the time and date you want the message sent.

 - Once you've selected the desired time and date, enter the message you want to be sent in the empty box.